 While the view of the lake is absolutely stunning, Captain Ulysse advises against spending too much time there.
 It is indeed surrounded by crowded and poorly maintained water sports centers.
 Too bad!

 💡More traveling tips 💡

 Are you looking for more tips and recommendations to plan your trip to Uzbekistan?
-Find all of Captain’s articles here!
+Check out all of Captain’s articles here!